 Museum of London: Curating the City

-In collaboration with the Museum of London
+In collaboration with the Museum of London.

-- Understand the role of museums in communicating the history of London to a diverse public.
+• developed a solid understanding of the connection between cultural production and business management, especially as it relates to the role of museums in communicating the history of London to a diverse public.

 Many of our students get credit for the summer modules taken at King’s.
 You should approach your home university before applying as it is up to them to apply the credit to your degree programme.
 We would recommend a three week module would be equivalent to 3-4 US credits or 7.5 ECTS.

 on course website